-Term Rates: In Japan, a term rate based on TONA, called Tokyo Term Risk Free Rate (“TORF”) is currently under development, and the aim is for it to be published on a production basis in mid-2021.
-It is not yet clear how widely used this rate will be.
+Term Rates: In Japan, a term rate based on TONA, called Tokyo Term Risk Free Rate (“TORF"), is being published by QUICK Benchmarks Inc. It is not yet clear how widely used this rate will be.

 HKMA has, in consultation with the Treasury Markets Association (TMA), developed the following transition milestones which Authorized Institutions (“AIs”) are expected to achieve:

 i (AIs should be in a position to offer products referencing the ARRs to LIBOR from 1 January 2021;

 ii Adequate fall-back provisions should be included in all newly issued LIBOR-linked contracts that will mature after 2021 from 1 January 2021; and